kfogel/cookdown/README.md

 I'm not sure whether that standard format evolved because it best met cooks' needs, or because it was easy to typeset, or perhaps through some combination of the two.
-I find it difficult to flip my reading focus back and forth between the ingredient list and the narrative paragraphs.
-The advantage, though, is that you can see exactly what is needed for the recipe at a glance, so you can adjust your shopping list or get all the ingredients out before you start cooking.
+Anyway, I find it difficult to flip my reading focus back and forth between the ingredient list and the narrative section.
+The advantage, presumably, is that you can see exactly what is needed for the recipe at a glance, so you can adjust your shopping list, or get all the ingredients out before you start cooking.

-In Cookdown, I'd like to try a different format: just have the paragraph of instructions, and write the quantities inline next to the ingredients, **in boldface** so it's still easy to scan the recipe for ingredients and quantities if you need to prepare a shopping list.
+For Cookdown, I'd like to try a different style: just have a narrative portion, but write the quantities inline next to the ingredients, **in boldface** so it's still easy to scan the recipe for ingredients and quantities if you need to prepare a shopping list.

 > Bring **2 cups vegetable broth** to a simmer; place **1 onion** in
 > broth and maintain simmer for 20 minutes.
 Combine **1/4 cup tomato